buildkite/docs/README.md

 The source files for the [Buildkite Documentation](https://buildkite.com/docs).

-To contribute, send a pull request! :heart:
+To contribute, send a Pull Request! :heart:

 ## Development